Build a library

 commonjs

-Enable compiling source files with Babel and use commonjs module system.
+Enable compiling source files with Babel and use CommonJS module system.

 In addition, the following options are supported:

-• configFile & babelrc (boolean): To customize the babel config used, you can pass the configFile (opens in a new tab) option as true if you have a babel.config.js or babelrc (opens in a new tab) option if you have a .babelrc.
-This may break the default configuration, so use these options only if you know what you're doing.
+To customize the babel config used, you can pass the configFile (opens in a new tab) option as true if you have a babel.config.js or a path to a custom config file.
+This will override the default configuration.
+You can extend the default configuration by using the react-native-builder-bob/babel-preset (opens in a new tab) preset.

-• copyFlow (boolean): If your source code is written in Flow (opens in a new tab), You can specify the copyFlow option to copy the source files as .js.flow to the output folder.
+If your source code is written in Flow (opens in a new tab), You can specify the copyFlow option to true to copy the source files as .js.flow to the output folder.
 If the main entry in package.json points to the index file in the output folder, the flow type checker will pick these files up to use for type definitions.

-• sourceMaps (boolean): Sourcemaps are generated by default alongside the compiled files.
+Sourcemaps are generated by default alongside the compiled files.
 You can disable them by setting the sourceMaps option to false.

 Example:

-["commonjs", { "configFile": true, "copyFlow": true }]
+["commonjs", { "esm": true, "copyFlow": true }]

 module

 Enable compiling source files with Babel and use ES module system.
-This is essentially same as the commonjs target and accepts the same options, but leaves the import/export statements in your code.
+This is essentially the same as the commonjs target and accepts the same options, but leaves the import/export statements in your code.

 Example:

-["module", { "configFile": true }]
+["module", { "esm": true, "sourceMaps": false }]

 typescript